 Andrew of Bethsaida

 Andrew was born c.
-AD 8 (3768–3769 in the Hebrew calendar) in the Roman territory of Galilee.
+AD 8 (3768–3769 in the Hebrew calendar) in the Roman district of Gaulanitis.
 He was the brother of Simon Peter, and the two of them partnered in a fishing business on the Sea of Galilee.
-Their hometown was Bethsaida (cf. John 1:44).
+Their hometown was Bethsaida (John 1:44).
 Andrew was the very first apostle that Jesus called.
 His name (G406) is undoubtedly Greek, deriving from the noun anēr (G435, "masculine").
-The scriptures do not give Andrew a Hebrew name, neither in translation or an alternative.
+The scriptures do not give Andrew a Hebrew name, either in translation or as an alternative.
 Before Jesus called him, Andrew was a disciple of John the Baptizer (John 1:35-40).

 Bringing People to Jesus

-Blessed are you, LORD our God, King of the universe, who gave such grace to your apostle Andrew that he readily obeyed the call of your Son, Jesus, and brought his brother with him: give us, who are called by your Word, grace to follow him without delay, and to bring others into his gracious presence; who lives and reigns with you and the Holy Spirit, one God, now and forever.
+Blessed are you, LORD our God, King of the universe, you gave such grace to your apostle Andrew that he readily obeyed the call of your Son Jesus Christ, and brought his brother with him: Give us, who are called by your holy Word, grace to follow him without delay, and to bring those near to us into his gracious presence; who lives and reigns with you and the Holy Spirit, one God, now and forever.
 Amen.

 Strong, James.
 Strong’s Exhaustive Concordance of the Bible: Updated and Expanded Edition.
 Peabody, MA: Hendrickson, 2007.